WebexSamples/postman-webex/README.md

 # Postman for Webex Messaging and Admin APIs

 This repo gathers Postman collections for **[Webex Messaging and Admin APIs](https://developer.webex.com/quick-reference.html)**.
 - [Webex Messaging API](#webex-messaging-api): Messages, Rooms, Teams, People, Webhooks, AttachmentActions... all Webex resources accessible from an access token, with no admin priviledges.
-Uses an `access_token` environment variable.
 - [Webex Admin API](#webex-admin-api): Organizations, People creation and updates, Roles, Licenses, Events, Devices, Places and xAPI.
 These admin related features are accessible only with an access token with admin priviledges.
-Uses an `access_token` environment variable.
 - [Webex Cards](#webex-cards): Messages (with Card attachments), AttachmentActions and Card examples.
-Uses `access_token` and `bot_token` environment variables.

 Looking for other postman collections, check:
-- [postman-xapi](https://github.com/CiscoDevNet/postman-xapi) if looking for collections for **Webex Devices Cloud  API**._
+- [postman-xapi](https://github.com/CiscoDevNet/postman-xapi) if looking for collections for **Webex Devices Cloud  API**.
-- [postman-webex-calling](https://github.com/webex/postman-webex-calling) if looking for collections for **Webex Calling API**._
+- [postman-webex-calling](https://github.com/webex/postman-webex-calling) if looking for collections for **Webex Calling API**.
-- [postman-webex-meeting](https://github.com/webex/postman-webex-meetings) if looking for collections for **Webex Meeting REST API**._
+- [postman-webex-meeting](https://github.com/webex/postman-webex-meetings) if looking for collections for **Webex Meeting REST API**.

 If you're new to Postman, you're only a few steps away from getting the full benefits of the collections:
 1. [import and configure](docs/ImportAndConfigure.md) a collection